other

 Buurtijs

-For de Appel Kiosk, artists Honey Jones-Hughes and Antonio de la Hera will be developing Buurtijs (2020-22), a previous project that questioned ā€˜local’ and ā€˜ethical’ food production through the making and selling of ice cream.
-From the outset, the project aimed to see if selling ice cream could financially support the practice of artistic research.
-Over time the price of the ice cream fluctuated before settling in a solidarity model – where customers bought ice cream for the same wage as they themselves earned.
+For de Appel Kiosk, the artists have adapted Buurtijs (2020-22), an ongoing project that questions ‘local’ and ‘ethical’ food production through the making and selling of ice cream.
+From the outset, the project was an experiment towards selling ice cream as a way to financially support the practice of artistic research.
+Over time the price of the ice cream fluctuated before settling in a solidarity model — where customers bought ice cream for the same wage as they themselves earned.
 During their time on the market the artists will be further developing their solidarity payment structure with the use of an interactive pinboard that displays transactions in real-time, effectively exposing all previous transactions to participants, passersby and curious customers.
-As such they are inviting you to think about how alternative structures could apply empathy and access to food or other products, while savouring a real ā€˜Amsterdam’ flavour ice cream.
+The artists invite you to think about how alternative ways of thinking about value could apply empathy and access to food producers, while savouring a real ‘Amsterdam’ flavour ice cream.

 de aardAppel

-de aardAppel is a hybrid stall consisting of a micro-publishing house and a potato-salad-kiosk, hosted by artists Ɩzgür Atlagan and Ulufer Ƈelik.
-Over two weeks, they will offer different potato salad recipes for €2 or in exchange for a ā€˜potato anecdote’.
+de aardAppel is a hybrid stall consisting of a micro-publishing house and a potato-salad-kiosk.
+Over two weeks, the artists will offer different potato salad recipes for €4,-, or in exchange for a ‘potato anecdote’.
 The artists will also be offering stories from the social history of potatoes.
-At the end of the two weeks, recipes, anecdotes and stories will be bundled as a zine using a mimeograph machine – a non-electric printing device used by dissident organisations from the 1920s-80s.
-Revenue from potato salad sales will contribute to zine production and earnings from zine sales will be shared with contributors.
-There will also be hosted activities for children visitors, and on the second week guest speakers will join the stall to discuss matters around land and growing potatoes.
+At the end of the two weeks, recipes, anecdotes and stories will be bundled as a zine using a mimeograph machine.
+Santiago Pinyol from Escuela de Garage will contribute with a text to the zine.
+This manual printer is a non-electric printing device used by dissident organisations from the 1920s-80s.
+Revenue from potato salad sales will contribute to the zine production and the earnings from the zine sales will be shared with contributors.
+There will also be hosted activities for children.